-When it comes to cable modems, you have two choices: Pay up each month to rent a beat-up, ancient model from your internet service provider, or buy your own brand-new device for a fraction of the cost over time.
+When it comes to choosing a cable modem for your home internet service, you have two choices: Pay up each month to rent a beat-up, ancient model from your internet service provider, or buy your own brand-new device for a fraction of the cost over time.
 It's not a very difficult decision.

-What's tougher, however, is picking the right modem.
-I recently bought a new cable modem (a Netgear CM700-100NAS, which is thoroughly decent, albeit somewhat expensive), and I realized that modem manufacturers often highlight terrific features — 32 x 8!
+What's tougher, however, is picking the best cable modem.
+A couple years back, I bought a new cable modem (a Netgear CM700-100NAS, which is thoroughly decent, albeit somewhat expensive at the time), and I realized that modem manufacturers often highlight terrific features — 32 x 8!
 DOCSIS 3.1!
 Gigabit speeds! — without ever actually explaining what these features mean, or why they might be beneficial to your home setup.

 Modem or modem/router?

 First things first: How happy are you with your router?
-If, like me, you upgraded your router recently but bought your modem sometime around the signing of the Declaration of Independence, you probably just need a stand-alone cable modem.
+If you upgraded your router recently but bought your modem sometime around the signing of the Declaration of Independence, you probably just need a standalone cable modem.
 Modern routers are compatible with just about every modem on the market, so just make sure your firmware is upgraded, and you'll be all set.

-If, however, your router is also looking a bit long in the digital tooth, a cable modem/router combo, also called a gateway, is one possible way to go.
+If your router is also looking a bit long in the digital tooth, though, a cable modem/router combo — also called a gateway — is one possible way to go.
 These devices are exactly what they sound like: digital receivers that can pick up a signal via a coaxial cable and then transmit the wireless signal across an entire house.

-For small homes and apartments, they can get the job done, although Tom's Guide doesn't usually recommend them.
+For small homes and apartments, they can get the job done, although Tom's Guide doesn't usually recommend modem-router hybrids.
 If something goes wrong, your entire internet setup is shot, and it's easier — and cheaper — to upgrade modems and routers separately.

 When you buy a modem, you'll see one acronym featured very prominently: DOCSIS.
 Most modern modems use either the DOCSIS 3.0 or 3.1 protocols, but neither manufacturers nor retailers ever really explain what this means or why the distinction is important.